CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 2 6 Insufficient representation rules for teleworking

 The tasks of the teleworker are usually designed so that he can work independently for the most part.
 This can make it difficult in the case of illness to provide a representation for the teleworker.
-In particular, there may be problems in providing the requisite documentation or teleworker data to the representative when there are no access to the teleworker's home office.
+In particular, there may be a problem in providing the requisite documentation or data from the teleworker to the representative when there are no access options to the teleworker's home office.

 ### 2 7 Non-compliance with safety measures